Skip to content

 Configure PostgreSQL:

-# Add user `postgres` to sudo group
+# Add user `postgres` to sudo group:

 sudo adduser postgres sudo